snooba-home

 When to go

-The climate of the Philippines is tropical with an average year-round temperature of 32ºC and water temperatures averaging at about 28ºC.
+The climate of the Philippines is tropical with an average year-round temperature of 32șC and water temperatures averaging at about 28șC.
 From March to May it is always hot and dry, the coolest from December till February.
 June till September is considered the low season with more chance of encountering rain, which mainly falls late afternoon or at night.
 However, Bohol is a year round destination to visit and the chances of encountering "bad weather" are normally very slim.

 Getting there

-There are daily flights to Cebu via Singapore on Singapore Airlines.
-The flight from London to Singapore takes about 12 hours and from there it takes about another 3 hours to Cebu.
 At Cebu airport you will be picked up by a resort representative and taken to Panagsama Beach, which is roughly a three hour drive.

 Getting around